KristofferStrube/Blazor.WebIDL/README.md

 A Blazor wrapper for types and interfaces used in and defined in [the standard WebIDL specification](https://webidl.spec.whatwg.org/).
 Among these are declarations that define specific behavior for interfaces and the standard exception definition types used across all WebIDL based APIs.

-**This wrapper is still being developed so ideas are still being tested and experimented with.**

 # Demo
 The sample project can be demoed at https://kristofferstrube.github.io/Blazor.WebIDL/